 - environmental reserve;

 - municipal reserve;

 - community services reserve;

-- school and municipal reserve; and
+- · school and municipal reserve; and

 - school reserve.

 Instead of a land dedication, the County may accept the equivalent value of the land as money.
-This cash-in-lieu is shared between the school boards and the recreation districts.
+The use and provision of cash-in-lieu funds is directed by the MGA.